gufolabs/gufo_agent/README.md

 * Zeroconf configuration system allows plain YAML configuration files in simple cases while allowing the flexible config resolution process for the centralized management in more complex ones.
+The sophisticated Config Discovery allows the automatic generation of config in most cases.
 * The collector plugins, perform the measurements and collect the metrics.
   The API is developer-friendly, enforces correctness, and allows a rapid development process.
 * Internal scheduler which runs the collectors as defined in the config.